hegde421201/JAVA_TUTORIALS/java/src/main/oops/OOPS.md

 Class and Objects
 -----------------------
-These are at the core of OOP.
+These are the fundamentals of OOP.
 A class is the blueprint or template for its objects.
 Objects are instances of a class.
 Each object has its own state, behavior, and identity.